-Beginner traders are susceptible to some common pitfalls, if they don’t know them.
+Beginner traders are susceptible to some common pitfalls if they haven’t prepared themselves against them.
 The last thing you want to do is make costly day trading mistakes and limit your potential to become successful in trading.
-Well, if you keep these three costly day trading mistakes in mind, you’re placing yourself on the road to success.
-Nearly all successful traders avoid these mistakes.
-Even if they commit these mistakes once in a while, they don’t make it a habit.

-At all costs, you want to avoid these three costly day trading mistakes.
-When you commit these day trading mistakes, you could be setting yourself up for failure.
-No one wants that.
-Beginner traders often trade without a plan, off of emotions and add to their losers.
-These are just a few of the common costly day trading mistakes you want to avoid.
+You want to avoid these five costly day trading mistakes at all costs.
+When you commit these day trading mistakes, you’re setting yourself up for failure.
+Beginner traders often trade without a plan, make decisions based on emotions and add to their loses with costly missteps.
+These are just a few ways of how to avoid day trading mistakes.

 For example, Kyle Dennis’ plan is relatively short.
-He writes the catalyst date, buy zone, profit zone and stop zone.
-Here’s a look at one of his trading plans.
+He identifies his catalyst date, buy zone, profit zone, and stop zone.
+Here’s a look at one of his trading plans:

 Now, his approach to trading biotechs is fairly simple.
-He identifies his favorite chart pattern set ups, then looks to see the upcoming biotechnology catalyst dates.
-Thereafter, he identifies where he wants to buy, stop out and take profits.
+He identifies his favorite chart pattern setups, then looks to see the upcoming biotechnology catalyst dates.
+After that, he identifies where he wants to buy, stop out and take profits.

 On the other hand, Jason Bond’s trading plans are more on the fly.
 He keeps stocks on the radar and uses Fibonacci retracements on penny stocks that have moved a lot.
 He primarily uses technicals and catalysts to trade penny stocks, which aren’t too difficult to learn.